matrixinfer-ai/kthena/docs/proposals/Authorization_of_infer_gateway.md

 and make progress.
 -->

-1. Does not implement OAuth2 authorization process(only validates acquired tokens).
+1. Does not implement OAuth2 authentication process(only validates acquired tokens).
 2. Does not implement user management functionality(handled by an external identity provider).
 3. Does not implement a complex role and permission management system.